 2- Better Picturing Your Brand Image

-A thorough Share of Voice analysis will let you understand how your brand is perceived by your audience.
+A thorough Share of Voice analysis using a social media analytics tool will let you understand how your brand is perceived by your audience.
 Moreover, you can compare your target audience’s perception of your brand to what they think about your competitors.

 So, listen carefully to what your audience has to say about your products and make changes to improve them.